Peritoz/pattern-analysis-engine/README.md

 ### 3.Constraints

 The purpose of AMAQL queries is to provide a suitable platform for complex analysis.
 To achieve this goal, AMAQL has some constraints to guarantee a predictable performance.
+The following situations are not allowed.

 | Constraint                               | Example                     |
 |:-----------------------------------------|:----------------------------|